 1. Gender and queer politics in the emerging dating app culture in China [monograph; contract under MIT Press]

 Momo, Tantan, Blued, Aloha, Rela, Lesdo.
-These are just a handful of the most popular mobile dating apps in China today.
-In this book, I offer a comprehensive account of dating app use among straight and queer, female and male Chinese urbanites.
-I argue that dating apps are not merely a platform for personal relationships, but also, and more importantly, an arena where gender and queer politics manifest anew.
-The dual transformation of intimacy and networked technologies has been critical to the emergence of “networked sexual publics,” referring to both the assemblage of people united by their shared position in the patriarchal and heteronormative world and connected by dating app technologies, and the space in which a multiplicity of relationships between publics is possible.
+These are some of the most popular mobile dating apps in China today.
+In Beyond Hookups, I offer a comprehensive account of dating app use among straight and queer, female and male Chinese urbanites.
+I argue that dating apps are not merely a platform for seeking romance or hooking up, but also, and more importantly, an arena where gender and queer politics manifest anew.

 An earlier version of a chapter of this book has been published in Communication, Culture, and Critique.